-At December 31, 2015, there were 576,325 shares available for future grants under the plan.
-In January 2016, an additional 212,907 restricted stock awards were granted under the 2009 Plan, leaving only 363,418 shares available for future awards under the plan.
+As of March 7, 2016, there were 368,222 shares available for future grants under the plan.
 See "Equity Compensation Plan Information" below for information as of December 31, 2015 concerning shares of common stock that may be issued upon the exercise of options and other rights under existing equity compensation plans and arrangements, including the 2009 Plan.

 Expired, Forfeited or Unexercised Awards.
-If any award granted under the 2009 Plan expires, is forfeited or becomes unexerciseable without having been exercised or fully paid, the shares underlying such award will become available for future awards under the 2009 Plan.
+If any award granted under the 2009 Plan expires, is forfeited or becomes unexercisable without having been exercised or fully paid, the shares underlying such award will become available for future awards under the 2009 Plan.
 Further, if the Company settles any award in cash rather than in common stock, the shares underlying such award that are retained or otherwise not issued, will become available for future awards under the 2009 Plan.